 We got the choice of sharing our work after the exercise was over.
 A few did.
 One boy, who slouched in his chair except when he leaned over his desk to read his work, stuttered his poetry out.
 Another poet read her lyrical story.
 One or two read the beginning of their fiction adventures.
 My shoulders relaxed a bit when I realized no one wrote non-fiction even though we were sitting in a non-fiction classroom.

 But their works made me feel as if I was the dirt to their flowers.
 I was happy for them, but there was no competition.
 Of course, they were better than me.
 They had years of experience.
 Some had workshops before whereas I had never had another dedicated writer to share my work with.

 I bit my lower lip when the class dismissed.
 Some students bolted out the door, but I took my time.
 I stayed, half listening to some students introduce themselves to our professor.
 I made mental notes of who each were.

 My favorite word had been ‘courage’ for a while, but I always felt that I didn’t have any.
 I always shut down and ran from new experiences.
 I froze up every time.
 But, somehow, I unfroze when my professor asked if I was okay.

 “Yeah.”
 My writing exercise was still in my hands.
-“I’m a freshman actually.
-I noticed there was no other freshman here…” …in this junior level class… “I was wondering if you could read some of my work.
+“I’m a first-year student actually.
+I noticed everyone else was not.”
+In this junior level class… “I was wondering if you could read some of my work.
 See if I’m good enough.”